codio-templates/guides-assessments-demo/.guides/content/HTML-test-2847.md

 ```
 |||

-## Reference Information
+## Explanation
 The above example shows how to use libraries to help build more complex testing scenarios.
-The test file is `test4.js`.
+The test file is `challenge4/test4.js`.

 It uses the Cheerio package to read and process the HTML into a DOM structure that can then be queried with jquery syntax.